Emergency Medicine Residency

 Josh Easter, MD, MS – Assistant Residency Program Director

 Josh Easter completed his residency at Harvard (Beth Israel Deaconness) and pediatric emergency medicine fellowship at Children’s Hospital of Boston.
 Originally from Richmond, Virginia, he attended college at Williams College and medical school at Duke University.
 His interests in emergency medicine include medical education and pediatric head trauma.
 His interests outside medicine include swimming outdoors.
-He has 3 children.
+He has three children.

-Aileen Watchko, MA – Education Coordinator
+Aileen Watchko, MA – Emergency Medicine Medical Education Administrator

 Aileen Watchko is a graduate of the University of Virginia with a masters degrees in Medical Anthropology from George Mason University.
 Born in Seoul, she has lived in Panama and Spain and calls Virginia home.
 She is an active participant in CORD’s EMARC committee and currently heads up the GMEC committee at UVA.
 Her interests outside work include travel, food, and event planning.
 She has two children and a pet rock (Gabby).